ONSgeo/geospatial-training/_docs/intro_to_qgis.md

   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/edinburgh/edinburgh_natn_treedensity_choropleth.JPG?raw=TRUE" alt="Final output map: Choropleth showing density of trees in Edinburgh Natural Neighbourhoods">
 </p>

-Now our map is finished we can export it to use elsehwere.
-Bear in mind that the purpose of this map is to quickly visualise some geographic data for informal use only e.g. a presentation to a team or on a github page.
+Now our map is finished we can export it to use elsewhere.
+Bear in mind that the purpose of this map is to quickly visualise some geographic data for informal use only for example, a presentation to a team or on a github page.

 Multiple formats are available when exporting a map.
 Open the `Layout` drop down from the menu bar, and navigate down to the three options: `Export as Image`, `Export as SVG`, and `Export as PDF`.
 Image will allow us to save to a standard image format like a .jpg or .png.
 And SVG is an image format which maintains the contents of the image as vectors rather than pixels.
 An SVG can be opened and edited in a non-raster editing suite such as Adobe Illustrator.
-Unofrtunately, attempting to do this will give a warning that QGIS' SVG library is not adequate for saving to this format and advises to export as PDF instead.
-Exporting to PDF will save the map as high qualit PDF.
+Unfortunately, attempting to do this will give a warning that QGIS' SVG library is not adequate for saving to this format and advises to export as PDF instead.
+Exporting to PDF will save the map as high quality PDF.

 As we want to use this visualisation elsewhere, such as in presentations or as here in a github markdown document, we will export as an image.
 After choosing a file name and format (png and jpg are preferred), a dialogue will let us choose the resolution of the output.